-Learning Target NJCCCS or CCS 1.
+Learning Target STANDARDS 1.
 Simplifying with Exponents 1.
-CC.8.8.EE.A.1; [ Standard ] - Know and apply the properties of integer exponents to generate equivalent numerical expressions.
-2. CC.9.12-A.APR.1 2.
-Classifying Polynomials [ Standard ] - Understand that POLYNOMIALS form a system analogous to the integers, namely, they are closed under the operations of addition, subtraction, and multiplication; add, subtract, and multiply POLYNOMIALS .
-3. [CC.9.12-A.APR.1] 3.
-Operations with Polynomials [ Standard ] - Understand that POLYNOMIALS form a system analogous to the integers, namely, they are closed under the operations of addition, subtraction, and multiplication; add, subtract, and multiply POLYNOMIALS .
+NJSLS-8.EE.A.1; NJSLS-8.EE.A.A.1 [Standard] - Know and apply the properties of integer exponents to generate equivalent numerical expressions.
+2. NJSLS-A.APR.A.1 3.
+NJSLS-A.APR.A.1 2.
+Classifying Polynomials NJSLS-A.APR.A.1 [Standard] - Understand that POLYNOMIALS form a system analogous to the integers, namely, they are closed under the operations of addition, subtraction, and multiplication; add, subtract, and multiply POLYNOMIALS.
+3. Operations with Polynomials NJSLS-A.APR.A.1 [Standard] - Understand that POLYNOMIALS form a system analogous to the integers, namely, they are closed under the operations of addition, subtraction, and multiplication; add, subtract, and multiply POLYNOMIALS.